qsmol01/webApplicationDeployment/README.md

 # webApplicationDeployment
-This repository includes the AWS Cloudformation template and AWS Lambda function to deploy a a dynamically scalable application.
+This repository includes the AWS Cloudformation template and AWS Lambda function to deploy a dynamically scalable application.